Tjhohn/tkEditor/README.md

 - Can save the file in current editor window
 - Can save as for current editor tab as well
 - Can create a file with editor
+- Can delete a file with editor
-- Can have multipe editor window tabs open
+- Can have multiple editor window tabs open
 - Editor has line numbers
 - Save all option for all open editors
 - Ability to set file-endings for c, cpp, etc.